mspnp/aks-baseline/networking/topology.md

 1. [AKS System Nodepool] and [AKS User Nodepool] subnet:  Multi-tenant or other advanced workloads may have nodepool isolation requirements that might demand more (and likely smaller) subnets.
 2. [AKS Internal Load Balancer subnet]: Multi-tenant, multiple SSL termination rules, single PPE supporting dev/QA/UAT, etc could lead to needing more ingress controllers, but for baseline, we should start with one.
-3. [Private Endpoints] Private Links are created for ACR and Azure KeyVault, so these Azure services can be accessed using Private Endpoints within the Spoke vNet, specifically allocating an private Ip address from the AKS System and User Nodepool Subnet.
+3. [Private Endpoints] Private Links are created for ACR and Azure Key Vault, so these Azure services can be accessed using Private Endpoints within the Spoke vNet.
+There are multiple [Private Link deployment options].
+In the baseline they are deployed to a dedicated subnet within the Spoke vNet.

 [27<sup>1</sup>]: https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpn-gateway-settings#gwsub
 [11]: https://docs.microsoft.com/azure/application-gateway/configuration-overview#size-of-the-subnet